 So, now that you know why shortlisting is essential, it’s time to see how it’s done.
 If you’re building a process to shortlist candidates, here are some things to consider to make it a great one.

-- Select your screening method.
 There are many ways to go about screening and shortlisting.
 Traditionally, recruiters would sift through CVs and manually tick off the relevant essential criteria until they reached the bottom of the pile.
-That’s pretty time intensive.
+That’s pretty time-intensive.
 So nowadays, recruiters use technology to make the process slick, utilizing ATS systems, skills tests, or pre-recorded video interviews.

-- Decide on how you’ll score candidates.
-To create that consistency, you’ll need a way to score candidates against the shortlist criteria.
+You’ll need a way to score candidates against the shortlist criteria to create that consistency.
 Most people do this on a points-based system, also known as a candidate scorecard.
 If a candidate fully meets the criteria, they score one point.
 If they partially meet it, they score half a point.
 Add points together, and the top scorers make up the shortlist.

 3 Innovative Shortlisting Tools You Probably Didn’t Know About